-Your objective Mutual funds with a growth objective Examples: Retirement in 25 years Growth funds invest for the long term, and share prices can fluctuate considerably.
-They buy profitable, well-established companies that expect above-average earnings growth.
-Income is secondary; they pay very small dividends, if any.
-College fund for a newborn Aggressive growth funds (also called maximum capital appreciation funds) use riskier investment techniques and/or invest in stocks of smaller, less proven companies.
+Mutual funds with a growth objective Growth funds invest for the long term, and share prices can fluctuate considerably.
+They buy profitable, well-established companies tha expect above-average earnings growth.
+Income is secondary; the pay very small dividends, if any.
+Aggressive growth funds (also called maximum capital apprecia tion funds) use riskier investment techniques and/or invest in stock of smaller, less proven companies.
 They can be very volatile, but the trade-off is a high potential for capital appreciation.
 Small capitalization funds invest in stocks of small companies with assets less than \$1 billion and are riskier than larger capitalization stock funds (more than \$5 billion in assets).
-(Capitalization means number of shares outstanding multiplied by the price per share.
+(Capitalization mean number of shares outstanding multiplied by the price per share.
 See page 84 for details.)
-Specialty or sector funds limit investments to a specific industry (e.g., health care, biotechnology, financial services).
+Specialty or sector funds limit investments to a specific industry (e.g health care, biotechnology, financial services).
 International funds invest in securities of countries outside of the United States.
 Global funds invest in securities worldwide, including the United States.
-Index funds invest in stocks of one of the major broadly based market indexes such as the S&P 500 (large companies), Russell 2000 (small companies), or EAFE (an international index).
+Index funds invest in stocks of one of the major broadly based marke indexes such as the S&P 500 (large companies), Russell 2000 (sma companies), or EAFE (an international index).
 Generally, these are passively managed funds with low expenses (meaning there is no manager deciding when to buy or sell securities).

-Mutual Funds with an Income Objective

-Your objective Mutual funds with an income objective Examples: Income funds usually include a combination of bonds and utility stocks to produce steady income and lower investment risk.
-Additional income for high tax-bracket retiree Corporate bond funds are available in short-, intermediate-, or long- term maturities.
-They invest in investment-grade bonds (debt) of Supplement Social Security and pension for living expenses seasoned companies.
-Investment-grade bonds have ratings of AAA, A, or BBB by Moody's or Standard and Poor's.
+Mutual Funds with an Income Objective Your objective Mutual funds with an income objective Examples: Income funds usually include a combination of bonds and utility stocks to produce steady income and lower investment risk.
+Additional income for high tax-bracket retiree Supplement Social Security and Corporate bond funds are available in short-, intermediate-, or long- term maturities.
+They invest in investment-grade bonds (debt) of seasoned companies.
+Investment-grade bonds have ratings of AAA, pension for living expenses AA, A, or BBB by Moody's or Standard and Poor's.
 Lower risk in a stock-rich portfolio Municipal bond funds (short-, intermediate-, long-term) invest in tax-exempt municipal issues of state and local governments.
 They are generally sought by investors in the 25% and higher tax brackets.
 High-yield (junk) bond funds buy bonds with less than a BBB rating, thereby increasing risk to seek a higher return (not suitable for the risk-averse).
 Government bond funds invest in safe government-backed securities (e.g., Treasury notes and bonds).
 GNMA funds hold securities backed by a pool of government-insured mortgages.
 Global bond funds invest in bonds of overseas companies.